-While not exercised in 2010, the Compensation Committee expressly reserves the right, in its sole discretion, to reduce the annual non-equity incentive for any Named Executive Officer or to pay no annual non-equity incentive at all, if the Company's performance is unexpectedly poor or if the intended recipient commits acts of malfeasance.
+While not exercised in 2011, the Compensation Committee expressly reserves the right, in its sole discretion, to reduce the annual non-equity incentive for any Named Executive Officer or to pay no annual non-equity incentive at all, if the Company's performance is unexpectedly poor or if the intended recipient commits acts of malfeasance.

-2010 Annual Non-Equity Incentives for Mr. Powell Brown and Mr. Walker
+2011 Annual Non-Equity Incentives for Messrs.
+Powell Brown, Cory Walker and Scott Penny.

-For Mr. Powell Brown and Mr. Walker, whose responsibilities are not tied to a particular region, but rather encompass the Company as a whole, the 2010 non-equity incentive amount was determined by the change in earnings per share in 2010 from 2009.
-The non-equity incentive amount for Mr. Powell Brown and Mr. Walker was calculated based on the following formula: [base bonus] times [100% plus the percentage change in earnings per share].
+For Mr. Powell Brown and Mr. Walker, whose responsibilities are not tied to a particular region, but rather encompass the Company as a whole, and for Mr. Penny, who serves as Chief Acquisitions Officer in addition to his responsibility for a region, the 2011 non-equity incentive amount was determined by the change in earnings per share in 2011 from 2010, without regard for change in acquisition earn-out payables.
+The non-equity incentive amount for Messrs.
+Powell Brown, Walker and Penny was calculated based on the following formula: [base bonus] times [100% plus the percentage change in earnings per share, without regard for change in acquisition earn-out payables].

-The base bonus amounts for purposes of this calculation were equal to bonus amounts paid in past years to the Chief Executive Officer and Mr. Walker, respectively, which were: in the case of Mr. Powell Brown, \$1,137,610; and for Mr. Walker, \$325,000.
-Our earnings per share in 2010 equaled \$1.12, which represented a 3.704% increase over 2009.
-As a result, the 2010 non-equity incentive amounts were: for Mr. Powell Brown, \$1,179,774; and for Mr. Walker, \$337,037.
+The base bonus amounts for purposes of this calculation were: in the case of Mr. Powell Brown, \$1,200,000; for Mr. Walker, \$325,000; and for Mr. Penny, \$700,000.
+Our earnings per share in 2011 after adjustment to exclude change in acquisition earn-out payables equaled \$1.12, which represented no change from 2010.
+As a result, the 2011 non-equity incentive amounts were: for Mr. Powell Brown, \$1,200,000; for Mr. Walker, \$325,000; and for Mr. Penny \$700,000.

-2010 Annual Non-Equity Incentives for Mr. Bridges and Mr. Penny
+2011 Annual Non-Equity Incentives for Messrs.
+Lydecker and Strianese

-For Mr. Bridges and Mr. Penny, as for our other executive officers with regional operational responsibilities other than Mr. Riley, the 2010 non-equity incentive amount consisted of two components:
+For Messrs.
+Lydecker and Strianese, as for our other executive officers with regional operational responsibilities other than Mr. Penny, the 2011 nonequity incentive amount consisted of two components:

-- The first component, which affected 40% of the 2010 non-equity incentive amount, was determined by the change in earnings per share in 2010 from 2009.
-The first component was calculated based on the following formula: [40%] times [base bonus] times [100% plus] the percentage change in earnings per share].
-The base bonus amounts for these individuals were: for Mr. Bridges, \$650,000; and for Mr. Penny, \$650,000.
-As discussed above, our earnings per share in 2010 equaled \$1.12, which represented a 3.704% increase over 2009.
-As a result, the first component of the 2010 non-equity incentive amounts was: for Mr. Bridges, \$269,630; and for Mr. Penny, \$269,630. - The second component, which affected 60% of the 2010 non-equity incentive amount, was determined by the change in pre-tax growth of individual regions.
-The second component was calculated based on the following formula: [60%] times [base bonus] times [100% plus (percentage increase in pre-tax growth for the regions for which each of Mr. Bridges and Mr. Penny were responsible in 2010 over 2009)].
-As discussed above, the base bonus amounts for these individuals were: for Mr. Bridges, \$650,000; and for Mr. Penny, \$650,000.
-In 2010, Mr. Bridges' region experienced an increase of 2.97%, and Mr. Penny's region experienced an increase of 28.42%, in pre-tax growth (after adjustment for gains or losses on sales of books of business and sales of fixed assets, and for certain regional expenses).
-As a result, the second component of the 2010 non-equity incentive amounts was: for Mr. Bridges, \$401,572; and for Mr. Penny, \$487,500.
+- The first component, which affected 40% of the 2011 non-equity incentive amount, was determined by the change in earnings per share in 2011 from 2010, without regard for change in acquisition earn-out payables.
+The first component was calculated based on the following formula: [40%] times [base bonus] times [100% plus the percentage change in earnings per share without regard for change in acquisition earn-out payables].
+The base bonus amounts for these individuals were: for Mr. Lydecker \$680,000, and for Mr. Strianese, \$625,000.
+As a result, the first component of the 2011 non-equity incentive amounts was: for Mr. Lydecker, \$272,000, and for Mr. Strianese, \$250,000. - The second component, which affected 60% of the 2011 non-equity incentive amount, was determined by the change in pre-tax growth of individual regions.
+The second component was calculated based on the following formula: [60%] times [base bonus] times [100% plus (percentage increase in pre-tax growth for the regions for which each of Mr. Lydecker and Mr. Strianese were responsible in 2011 over 2010)], subject to a cap of 125% of 60% of the base bonus amount.
+As discussed above, the base bonus amounts for these individuals were: for Mr. Lydecker, \$680,000, and for Mr. Strianese, \$625,000.
+In 2011, Mr. Lydecker's region experienced an increase of 2.98% and Mr. Strianese's region experienced an increase of 36.97%, in pre-tax growth (after adjustment for gains or losses on sales of books of business and sales of fixed assets, and for certain regional expenses).
+As a result, the second component of the 2011 non-equity incentive amounts was: for Mr. Lydecker, \$420,172, and for Mr. Strianese, after application of the cap referenced above, \$468,750.